nicolasH/DisplayableCreator/README.md

 Your iphone needs to be on the same network as the computer on which you run the tile set creator for sharing to work.

 - Click "start sharing".
-- On your iPhone/ iPod launch the app and then go in the "download images" view.
+- On your iPhone/ iPod launch the app and then tap on the "Download images" list item.
 The available images should appear shortly.
 You can then download them.

 [jnlp]:http://www.displayator.com/TileCreatorApp/jnlp/tile-creator-app.jnlp
 [jmdns]:http://jmdns.sourceforge.net/